What type of content do you primarily create?

 Keep in mind that sharing medical advice online requires a lot of responsibility.
 Notice Psych2Go's disclaimer clarifying their content is not a substitute for professional diagnosis—even if you are a medical professional, you should still use a disclaimer like that on any video that could be construed as medical advice.

-17. Coding challenges & problem-solving
+17. Coding challenges and problem-solving

 Tech enthusiasts and aspiring programmers are hungry for clear, engaging content.